YOUR DECISIONS AFFECT

 Lukas Bauer

-Look, the ApexCloud concentration is industry-standard architecture.
-Every major firm in Frankfurt runs on the same three or four infrastructure providers at the bottom of the stack.
-NexCore's 4-hour RTO is actually better than market average.
+The ApexCloud concentration is industry-standard architecture.
+Every major firm in Frankfurt runs on the same three or four infrastructure providers.
+NexCore's 4-hour RTO is better than market average.

 Hildegard Fuchs

 Lukas, DORA doesn't have a 'market average' exception.
-Katharina — does the concentration risk meet DORA Article 29 requirements as documented?
+Katharina, does the concentration risk meet DORA Article 29 as documented?

 Katharina Engel